magistermaks/fabric/wiki/mixins/inject.md

 }
 ```

-The `at` parameter of the `@Inject` adnotation specifies where the code will be injected in the target, learn more about it here: [@At](at.md).
+The `at` parameter of the `@Inject` annotation specifies where the code will be injected in the target, learn more about it here: [@At](at.md).
 But the following table describes a few of the options:

 | Name | Description |
 | --- | --- |